-4.1 During the probation period new appointees are responsible for:
+- 4.1.
+During the probation period new appointees are responsible for: - a) Demonstrating their suitability for the post that they have been appointed to. - b) Meeting reasonable objectives and performance standards within set deadlines. - c) Participating in the regular review meetings held during the probation period. - d) Participating in the induction process and any training and development that has been identified. - e) Raising with their manager, at the earliest opportunity, any difficulties they are experiencing and identify training or support they believe to be necessary to help them fulfil the requirements of the role.

-- a) demonstrating their suitability for the post that they have been appointed to; - b) meeting reasonable objectives and performance standards within set deadlines; - c) participating in the regular review meetings held during the probation period; - d) participating in the induction process and any training and development that has been identified. - e) raising with their manager, at the earliest opportunity, any difficulties they are experiencing and identify training or support they believe to be necessary to help them fulfil the requirements of the role. - 4.2 During the probation period managers are responsible for: - a) ensuring that the new appointee has a local induction to the role in line with the standard UWE process (a checklist is provided by Human Resources); - b) establishing and communicating standards of performance, responsibilities and objectives required for the post; - c) ensuring appropriate training and development opportunities are made available; - d) holding regular one to one meetings with the new appointee to provide constructive and positive feedback on achievements, and where appropriate, identifying areas for improvement.
-Meetings should be held weekly during the first month and then at least monthly during the remainder of the probation period; - e) arranging a mentor or buddy. - f) ensuring that relevant documentation is completed and provided to Human Resources within required timescales; - g) raising issues with Human Resources at the earliest opportunity where performance issues or concerns arise. - 4.3 During the probation period Human Resources are responsible for: - a) providing advice and guidance on the probation review ; - b) reminding managers when the interim report is due for completion; - c) requesting completion of the final probation report; - d) receiving the completed documentation at the end of the probation period; - e) confirming in writing the outcome of the probation period to the member of staff. - f) briefing managers on the probation policy and procedures
+- 4.2.
+During the probation period managers are responsible for: - a) Ensuring that the new appointee has a local induction to the role in line with the standard UWE Bristol process (a checklist is provided by People and OD). - b) Establishing and communicating standards of performance, responsibilities and objectives required for the post. - c) Ensuring appropriate training and development opportunities are made available. - d) Holding regular one to one meetings with the new appointee to provide constructive and positive feedback on achievements, and where appropriate, identifying areas for improvement.
+Meetings should be held weekly during the first month and then at least monthly during the remainder of the probation period. - e) Arranging a mentor or buddy. - f) Ensuring that relevant documentation is completed and provided to People and OD within required timescales. - g) Raising issues with People and OD at the earliest opportunity where performance issues or concerns arise. - 4.3.
+During the probation period People and OD are responsible for: - a) Providing advice and guidance on the probation review. - b) Reminding managers when the initial, interim and final reports are due for completion through Manager Self-Service (MSS). - Receiving the completed documentation at the end of the probation period via MSS/ESS. - d) Reminding managers when any probation reports are overdue. - e) Confirming in writing the outcome of the probation period to the member of staff. - f) Briefing managers on the probation policy and procedures.